 - Once seared, transfer the skillet to a 350°F preheated oven for ~ 5 mins for medium-rare and ~ 6-7 mins for medium.

 - When your steak is done, take it out of the skillet, cover it in foil, and set aside for 5 mins.
 This ensures all the juices fully reabsorb into the meat.

 - Now it's time to build your steak tacos.
 Slice the grilled steak into thin strips, cutting against the grain for maximum tenderness.

 - Lay your tortillas out and layer each one with steak and chimichurri.

 - Top the tacos with a sprinkling of shredded cotija cheese, red onion, and cilantro.

 Final notes & serving tips

-No matter which you choose on our taco fillings list, grab yourself a taco holder or two to make dressing and eating your new favorite tacos a breeze!
+You can't go wrong with tossing any of these four tacos recipes using vastly different proteins and toppings into a hard or soft taco shell.No matter which you choose on our taco fillings list, grab yourself a taco holder or two to make dressing and eating your new favorite tacos a breeze!

 Leave a comment

 Comments will be approved before showing up.